The Big Picture…

 rate of adoption – the relative speed with which an innovation is adopted by members of a social systemRogers (2003) – Diffusion of Innovation

-And Rogers further identified five variables that affect the rate of innovation adoption.
+And he further identified five variables (see Figure 6) that affect the rate of innovation adoption.
 These are:

 - Perceived attributes of innovation – relative advantage, compatibility, complexity, trialability, and observability

 - Types of innovation-decision – optional, collective, authority

 - Nature of the social system

 - The extent of change agent’s promotion efforts

 Let’s look at each of these in turn, starting with the types of innovation decision.